 Outstanding Issues:

 - Key issue 1 has already used the 0.5 TU planned in the SID, and not been completed yet.
+However All editor’s notes in the interim conclusion have been discussed and the way forward has been endorsed for the work in SA2#173.
+Therefore there is no need to request additonal TU to finalize the conclusion for key issue 1.

 Contentious Issues: